 The flexibility of getting your marriage license in Mississippi means you don’t need to rush the other parts of your wedding.
 And with one less thing on your to-do list, you’ll have more time to think about which dinnerware to add to your Zola wedding registry.

-No, blood tests aren’t required to get a marriage license in Mississippi.
+No, per the Mississippi Department of Health, blood tests aren’t required to get a marriage license in Mississippi.

 Since there’s no expiration date or waiting period, the beauty of getting your marriage license in Mississippi is that you can do it whenever you want.

 You could get a license issued as soon as you’re engaged and wait years before deciding you’re ready to make it official.
 Or, you could get your license and get married the next day.
 Typically, though, we recommend giving yourself at least a week in advance in case of any unforeseen complications.